cR0Ckr0x/catalogue-service/README.md

 The catalogue view takes the user-logged data and shows him the products available for his account and location.

-Upon choosing and confirming new products, the user will be taken to a confirmation page, which serves either as a revision and a final confirm before changing his subscription.
+Upon choosing new products, the user will be taken to a confirmation page, which serves either as a revision and a final confirm before changing his subscription.